 Cohousing is a way of providing homes that is well established internationally and is now increasing in popularity across the UK.
-It is an intentional way of creating a community composed of private dwellings, communal space and many shared resources.
-It is a way of living with a group of like-minded people while still maintaining your privacy.
+It is an intentional way of creating a community composed of private dwellings, communal space and shared resources.
+It is a way of living with a group of people while still maintaining your privacy and independence.
 It is the ideal pattern for sustainable living, which promotes social interaction and mutual support.

 If you would like to find out more about cohousing we recommend that the UK Cohousing group website is a good place to start.

 Most elderly people don’t want to leave their homes, but can eventually find that they do not meet their needs and become increasingly difficult to maintain.
 Old age can sometimes also result in a feeling of isolation and reduced engagement in community life.